The Freedom of Information Act 1982 gives the community a legal right to apply for access to Merri-bek City Council documents.

-- supervision regarding inspection of the documents at the rate of $5.70 per quarter hour or part thereof.
+- supervision regarding inspection of the documents at the rate of $6 per quarter hour or part of a quarter hour.

 Applicants can pay additional Freedom of Information fees and charges online, post a cheque, or pay in person at a Customer Service Centre.

 Some of these charges may also be waived or not charged at the discretion of the FOI Officer in particular circumstances.

 To make a valid request, the following requirements set out in section 17 of the Freedom of Information Act 1982 must be satisfied: